saif71/-Underwater-Vehicles-Info-Portal/README.md

 Requirements
 ------------
-Saif71.com requires PHP 5.3 or greater and php-xml package.
+HTMLy requires PHP 5.3 or greater and php-xml package.

 Installations
 -------------